Research in the Lab

 Our lab is actively involved in developing new techniques to expand the scope and efficiency of NCL.
 These efforts include designing innovative strategies for templated NCL, incorporating non canonical amino acids, and integrating NCL with other chemical ligation methods.
 By pushing the boundaries of NCL, we aim to create advanced tools that can facilitate the synthesis of increasingly complex peptide and protein targets.

 Antimicrobial resistance is a significant public health threat, necessitating the development of new antimicrobial agents.
-Antimicrobial peptides (AMPs) are promising natural compounds with potent activity against various microorganisms, but their clinical use is limited by issues like stability and toxicity.
+AMPs are promising natural compounds with potent activity against various microorganisms, but their clinical use is limited by issues like stability and toxicity.
 Therefore, generating new AMPs with improved properties is essential to overcome antimicrobial resistance and develop effective therapeutic agents.

-Our research focuses on designing innovative AMP hybrids by combining peptoid sequences with peptides.
-By leveraging the complementary properties of peptides and peptoids, we aim to create advanced antimicrobial compounds that exhibit improved stability, reduced toxicity, and potent activity against drug resistant pathogens
+Our research focuses on designing innovative AMP hybrids that with improved stability, reduced toxicity, and potent activity against drug resistant pathogens